huni1023/huni1023/README.md

 ### Hi 👋

 I'm a researcher fueled by curiosity and a passion for enhancing human learning.<br/>
-I hold a B.S. in Physics Education and an M.A. in Lifelong Education. <br/>
+I hold a B.S. in Physics Education and an M.A. in Lifelong Education (Human Resource Development). <br/>
 My research interests include Data Mining, Measurement, Knowledge Tracing, Natural Language Processing, Causality, Intelligent Tutoring Systems, and Item Response Theory. <br/>
 Practically, I build systems to evaluate learners' abilities and create useful tools, such as websites and web applications. <br/>